freecoderer/freecoderer/README.md

 - 🎓 **Education**: Computer Engineering graduate from Catholic University | Exchange student at University of Skövde, Sweden
 - 🌱 **Learning Goals**: Continuously aiming to grow as a generalist who can seamlessly integrate various IT ecosystems within project management.
-- 💼 **Vision**: Creating services that bring happiness to users, helping people grow, and contributing to a happier society.t
+- 💼 **Vision**: Creating services that bring happiness to users, helping people grow, and contributing to a happier society.

 ## 🛠 Skills